niklaszantner/exchange-tracker/README.md

 ![screenshot](screenshot.png)

-`ether-tracker` is a small nodejs based application to track Ethereum related information by utilising the APIs provided by kraken.com.
+`exchange-tracker` is a small nodejs based application to track crypto currencies related information by utilising the APIs provided by kraken.com.

 ### Table of Contents